ssime-git/diabetes_mlops/README.md

 python3 src/train_model.py
 ```

-CHALLENGE : To go a bit further you could write the ingestion and preprocessing scripts that will get raw data and prepare it for training.

 ## Write the Dockerfile and docker-compose.yml

 Now with a trained model, we can write the Dockerfile and docker-compose.yml to create a container that will serve the model.